Olivia de Havilland

 Was friend with actress Bette Davis.

-Has a star on the Hollywood Walk of Fame at 6764 Hollywood Blvd.
+She was awarded a Star on the Hollywood Walk of Fame located on 6762 Hollywood Boulevard in 1960.

 She narrated the documentary I Remember Better When I Paint (2009).